OwaisImam/backend-initial-technical-assessment/README.md

     sometimes times out, but we want to ensure that the report always gets generated.

-    To complete the task, please generate a JSON list of all current `GuestbookEntry`s and write them to the log in resillient, asynchronous manner.
+    To complete the task, please generate a JSON list of all current `GuestbookEntry`s and write them to the log in a resilient, asynchronous manner.

     _Please add notes around your decisions into `COMMENTS.md`_

-7.  **React to an entry being deleted**
+6. **React to an entry being deleted**

     When somebody deletes a `GuestbookEntry`, we want to be able to run any tasks associated to the deletion & cleanup.